Kong/unirest-java/UPGRADE_GUIDE.md

 # Upgrade Guide

+## Upgrading to Unirest 4.0
+Unirest 4 drops the Apache Http Client dependency in favor of the pure Java client.
+Due to engine changes there are some differences in behavior.
+Efforts have been made to limit these changes.
+The others are documented here.

+### Differences
+* null header values are now represented by an empty string rather than null.
+* response headers may return a different order that with Apache.
+* You may not normally override the `host` header anymore.
+Starting with Java12 you may only due this by setting a system property of jdk.httpclient.allowRestrictedHeaders=host. see https://bugs.openjdk.java.net/browse/JDK-8213696
+* Cookie management follows more modern standards and may differ from apache with regard to non-standard parsing.
+   * related: ```config.cookieSpec(String)``` has been removed as it was Apache specific.

 ## Upgrading to Unirest 3.0
 The primary difference in Unirest 3 is that the org.json dependency has been replaced by a clean-room implementation of org.json's interface using Google Gson as the engine.